SirCremefresh/workers-loki-logger/README.md

 When creating a logger and writing to it all logs are first stored in memory.
 It is sent to loki when the flush method is called.
 It is recommended to use a wrapper function for the logger to ensure that the logs are flushed to loki.

 [Example with wrapper function](#example-with-wrapper-function)

+## Features

+- Send logs to loki
+- Format exceptions as string
+- MDC to add additional information to the logs

 ## API